Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Seahawks stats and trends

+- Seattle has played nine games, with five wins against the spread.

-- So far this year, the Seahawks have been installed as underdogs by a 2-point margin or more five times and are 3-2 ATS in those contests.
+- The Seahawks have been underdogs by 2.5 points or more five times this year and are 3-2 ATS in those games.

-- Seattle's games this season have gone over the total in just two out of nine opportunities (22.2%).
+- Seattle's games this year have hit the over two times in nine opportunities (22.2%).

+- The Seahawks score 20.1 points per game, comparable to the 18.9 the Cardinals allow.

-- Seattle is 4-1 against the spread and 3-2 overall when the team records more than 18.9 points.
+- Seattle is 4-1 against the spread and 3-2 overall in games when it puts up more than 18.9 points.

-- When Seattle totals more than 323.0 yards, the team is 1-3 against the spread and 1-3 overall.
+- When Seattle picks up more than 323.0 yards, the team is 1-3 against the spread and 1-3 overall.

-- This season the Seahawks have six turnovers, 13 fewer than the Cardinals have takeaways (19).
+- This year the Seahawks have six turnovers, 13 fewer than the Cardinals have takeaways (19).

 Home and road insights

-- At home this season, Seattle has two wins against the spread and is 1-3 overall.
+- At home this year, Seattle has two wins against the spread and is 1-3 overall.

-- On the road, Arizona is unbeaten against the spread and 5-0 overall.
+- Arizona is 5-0 overall, and unbeaten against the spread, away from home.

-- The Cardinals are unbeaten ATS (1-0) on the road as 2-point favorites or more.
+- The Cardinals are unbeaten ATS (1-0) away from home as 2.5-point favorites or more.

-- In three of five road games this season, Arizona has hit the over.
+- Arizona has hit the over in three of five away games this year.

 Powered by Data Skrive.